denis-postanogov/UserManualPdf100/README.md

 ## How to obtain PDF files

 Run `make` or `make download_pdf` from UserManualPdf100 directory.
-This will download PDF files from their internet links listed in `data/pdf-links.txt`.

-This will download 100 PDF files and place them into 'pdf' directory.
+This will download 100 PDF files (see URLs in `data/pdf-links.txt`), and place them into 'pdf' directory.
 Each file will be checked against its expected checksum.

 NOTE: to make the downloading faster, run `make -j 10` to enable 10 download jobs simultaneously.